Current Abortion Laws and Access in Wisconsin

 You may feel reassured by having a support person with you, at least when cramping and bleeding begin.
 Feel free to contact POWERS if you would like help in finding an abortion doula.
 Some people use comfort strategies such as breathing relaxation techniques, guided imagery, music, bathing, a heating pad, and/or the medications discussed below.
 Your clinic is available 24/7 to offer reassurance and advice.

 Pregnancy tissue usually passes within 12 hours but can take up to 24.
 After the tissue passes (often in the toilet), bleeding and cramping decrease, and normal period-like bleeding can continue for up to two weeks.
-Your abortion fee includes a follow-up clinic appointment about two weeks after the abortion.
-This visit may be done at any Planned Parenthood clinic.
+Your abortion fee includes a follow-up clinic appointment one to two weeks after the abortion.

 Comfort Medications